OrShulrufer/Ensembles/README.md

 # Ensembles: Advanced Ensemble Learning for Imbalanced Datasets

-This repository, **OrShulrufer/Ensembles**, provides a specialized implementation of ensemble learning techniques to address the challenges of highly imbalanced datasets.
+This repository, **Ensembles**, provides a specialized implementation of ensemble learning techniques to address the challenges of highly imbalanced datasets.
 By leveraging dataset balancing, probabilistic calibration, and ensemble strategies, it ensures robust predictions for critical applications.

 ---